A Complete Guide to Cybersecurity

 The fragility of the third-party vendor attack surface was made very evident with the recent Log4Shell crisis placing millions of third-party services at a heightened risk of compromise.

 A Vendor Risk Management program includes a risk assessment policy for continuously tracking security risks across the third-party threat landscape.
-A VRM is essential for industries most vulnerable to supply chain attacks, such as healthcare.
+Vendor Risk Management is especially critical for industries most at risk of being impacted by supply chain attacks, such as healthcare.

 A trust VRM solution will include a continuous attack surface monitoring feature for tracking internal and third-party security posture deviations in real-time.